moorepants/dissertation/davisbicycle.rst

 - Steel frame for easy modification and welding.
 - Disc brake brackets for mounting the wheel speed encoders.
 - 100mm front dropout spacing and 135mm rear dropout spacing.
-- 1-1/8 threadless headset to allow for easy modification.
+- 1-1/8" threadless headset to allow for easy modification.
-- Round tubes for head, down, top, and seat tube (i.e. nothing non standard)
+- Cylindrical tubes for head, down, top, and seat tube (i.e. nothing non standard)
-- Ideally a horizontal top tube for equipment mounting purposes.
+- Horizontal top tube for equipment mounting purposes.
 - Threaded rack mount for instrumentation mounting.
-- Accept 700c high pressure tires.
+- Accept 700c rims with high pressure tires.
-- Size: 54-58cm for our intended riders.
+- Frame size: 54-58cm for our intended riders.
 - An electric hub motor for forward propulsion.

 We ended up choosing a large size Surly 1x1 model, :ref:`Figure 11.1<figSurly>`.
-It is designed as a single speed off road bicycle for 26" wheels with fat tires, but can be setup with 700c higher pressure tires.
+It is designed as a single-speed off-road bicycle for 26" wheels with fat tires, but can be setup with 700c higher pressure tires.
 The frame is constructed from butted 4130 CroMoly steel tubing.
 It has both front and rear cantilever brake mounts in addition to disc brake mounts.
 Otherwise it met all of our requirements.
 We purchased some standard components including 700c aluminum wheels with 23c Continental Gatorskin high pressure tires and basic handlebars and brakes.

 .. _figSurly: